LeaDalibard/angular-workshop/README.md

             ], `

-- You can now launch the server in your terminal : `ng serve --open`
+- You can now launch the server in your terminal : `ng serve --open` You should see, the Angular Welcome Page opened in your browser.

 Congrats, you are good to go ! \o/